 With lots of hiking trails to explore, you can discover the natural beauty of the islands - from verdant jungles to rugged peaks.

 One popular trail is the Morne Seychellois National Park, which offers several different routes to explore.
-There's also the Copolia Trail which takes hikers up to a panoramic viewpoint with breathtaking views of Victoria and the neighbouring islands.
+There's also the Copolia Trail which takes hikers up to a panoramic viewpoint with breathtaking views of Victoria and the neighboring islands.
 And for those who prefer a leisurely stroll, the Mare aux Cochons trail winds through lush forests and leads to a peaceful reservoir.

 Insider tip:"Hike early in the morning or late in the afternoon to avoid the heat of the day - the Seychelles can get quite hot and humid, especially during the middle of the day."